A 3-watt red

 A Comb filter to combat

-mains-induced hum from urban lighting - In
+mains-induced hum from urban lighting, Version 1

-filter may help.
+PIC-based DSP comb filter may help.
+This is

 Modulator for very high-power LEDs